Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

-Best Known For: One of the most popular generals of World War Two; Led German Army to numerous victories in North Africa; Involved in plot to overthrow Hitler.
+- Best Known For: One of the most popular generals of World War II; Led German Army to numerous victories in North Africa; Involved in a plot to overthrow Hitler.

 Quick Facts About Rommel

 - Johannes Erwin Eugen Rommel was born on 15 November 1891 to Erwin Rommel Sr. and his wife Helene.
 Rommel’s father served as a teacher and school administrator, whereas his mother was the daughter of a local government official.
 Rommel’s father served as a lieutenant in artillery.
 Following in the footsteps of his father, young Rommel joined the local 124th Wurttember Infantry Regiment as an ensign in 1910 (At the age of 18).
-After studying at Danzig’s officer cadet school, he later graduated in November 1911, and gained a commission as a Lieutenant, where he was assigned to the 124th Infantry.
-Later, in 1914, Rommel was assigned to the 46th Field Artillery Regiment as a battery commander, but later returned to the 124th once World War One began.
-It was at cadet school that Rommel also met is wife, young Lucia Maria Mollin, whom he married in 1916.
+After studying at Danzig’s officer cadet school, he later graduated in November 1911 and gained a commission as a Lieutenant, where he was assigned to the 124th Infantry.
+Later, in 1914, Rommel was assigned to the 46th Field Artillery Regiment as a battery commander but later returned to the 124th once World War I began.
+It was at cadet school that Rommel also met his wife, young Lucia Maria Mollin, whom he married in 1916.

-Quick Fact #3: After the First World War, Rommel remained in the army, and served as an infantry commander in the army of Weimar Germany.
-He also served as an instructor at the Dresden Infantry School, and authored a tactics manual entitled “Infanterie Greift An (“Infantry Attacks”).
+- After the First World War, Rommel remained in the army and served as an infantry commander in the army of Weimar Germany.
+He also served as an instructor at the Dresden Infantry School and authored a tactics manual entitled “Infanterie Greift An (“Infantry Attacks”).
 Before he could complete his third book (concerning armored warfare), Germany entered World War Two with the invasion of Poland.

 - Hitler placed Rommel in charge of the 7th Panzer Division in early 1940.
 Rommel used many of the same tactics he had developed for infantry attacks for his tank division.
-During the latter invasion of France, Rommel’s forces moved so quickly against the French Army that his unit became known as the “Ghost Division.”
+During the later invasion of France, Rommel’s forces moved so quickly against the French Army that his unit became known as the “Ghost Division.”
 Neither British nor French forces were able to keep up with Rommel’s exact location due to his unit’s speed and swiftness.
 Without a doubt, Rommel played a key role in Nazi Germany’s rapid takeover of France.
-For his victories, Rommel was quickly dispatched to North Africa to aid Italian allies, and was quickly promoted to the rank of Lieutenant General.
+For his victories, Rommel was quickly dispatched to North Africa to aid Italian allies and was quickly promoted to the rank of Lieutenant General.

-Fun Fact #4: Rommel was extremely committed to his family, and wrote to them often throughout the war.
+- Rommel was extremely committed to his family and wrote to them often throughout the war.
 During World War Two, Rommel’s famous plaid scarf was actually knitted by his daughter Gertrud.

-Fun Fact #5: Unlike other officers, Rommel was committed to leading his men from the front lines, always chose to fight alongside them during engagements with the enemy.
+- Unlike other officers, Rommel was committed to leading his men from the front lines and always chose to fight alongside them during engagements with the enemy.
 For this reason, Rommel earned a high level of respect from his men.
 Rommel expected this same behavior from his officers.
-Rommel was also highly attentive to the lives and well-being of his men, and refused to sacrifice them needlessly.
+Rommel was also highly attentive to the lives and well-being of his men and refused to sacrifice them needlessly.

-“But courage which goes against military expediency is stupidity, or, if it is insisted upon by a commander, irresponsibility.”— Erwin Rommel
+“But courage which goes against military expediency is stupidity, or, if it is insisted upon by a commander, irresponsibility.”

 Quotes by Erwin Rommel